hoangcao21/SMS-Reminder-Web-Application/README.md

 This application stimulates how one user could use this app to set 3 allowed SMS reminders to be sent to his phone when criterias satisfy.

-This application uses AJAX, pure JavaScript, Twitter Boostrap framework, Bootbox.js, Animate.css.
+This application uses basic AJAX, JavaScript, Twitter Boostrap framework, Bootbox.js, Animate.css.

 This is the mockup for the application.